hyperledger/fabric-contract-api-go/tutorials/getting-started.md

     existing, err := ctx.GetStub().GetState(key)

     if err != nil {
-        return "", errors.New("Unable to interact with world state") }
+        return "", errors.New("unable to interact with world state") }

     if existing == nil {
-        return "", fmt.Errorf("Cannot read world state pair with key %s.
+        return "", fmt.Errorf("cannot read world state pair with key %s.
 Does not exist", key) }

     return string(existing), nil